middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Plants in case law

-There is a variety of case law involving plants and botany, including:\
+There is a variety of case law involving plants and botany, including:
-\
+<br><br>
-R v Singh, [2010] EWCA Crim 2951: the offender had poisoned her victims (one of whom died) using Indian aconite (Aconitum ferox) in a curry.\
+R v Singh, [2010] EWCA Crim 2951: the offender had poisoned her victims (one of whom died) using Indian aconite (Aconitum ferox) in a curry.
-\
+<br><br>
-US v Norris, 452 F.3d1275: George Norris conspired to import protected orchids from Peru into the United States, in violation of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.\
+US v Norris, 452 F.3d1275: George Norris conspired to import protected orchids from Peru into the United States, in violation of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-\
+<br><br>
 R v.
 Jones (James), [2010] EWCA Crim 925 : An undercover police officer posed as a buyer in Jones’ hydroponics shop, asking for advice on growing cannabis.
 Jones explained that it was illegal to grow cannabis, and instead gave the police officer advice on growing ‘tomatoes’.
-In the appeal, Jones claimed the officer had pressed him to commit an offence – he was originally found guilty of an incitement to produce cannabis, not tomatoes.\
+In the appeal, Jones claimed the officer had pressed him to commit an offence – he was originally found guilty of an incitement to produce cannabis, not tomatoes.
-\
+<br><br>
 Monsanto Technology LLC v Cargill International SA, [2008] F.S.R.
-7: “A patent concerning the use of enzymes, which if used in plants conferred resistance to glyphosate herbicide, was valid and had not been infringed by the importation of soya beans grown from seeds carrying the gene for one of the enzymes disclosed in the patent”.\
+7: “A patent concerning the use of enzymes, which if used in plants conferred resistance to glyphosate herbicide, was valid and had not been infringed by the importation of soya beans grown from seeds carrying the gene for one of the enzymes disclosed in the patent”.
-\
+<br><br>
 Taylor v Glasgow City Council, [1920] 2 SLT 74: A young boy died from eating the berries of an unspecified poisonous shrub growing in public gardens in Glasgow.
 His father sued the Corporation of the City of Glasgow as the proprietors and custodians of the gardens for damages for the death of his son.
 The Court dismissed the action as irrelevant; the father appealed.

 <param ve-iframe src="https://www.bailii.org/ew/cases/EWCA/Crim/2010/925.html">